-Yale Center for British Art – closed for renovations through 2023
+Yale Center for British Art – closed for renovations (2024)

-The Yale Center for British Art (YCBA) will close to the public starting February 27, 2023 to implement the next phase of conservation of its iconic modernist building, designed by Louis I. Kahn (1901–1974).
+The Yale Center for British Art (YCBA) is temporarily closed to implement the next phase of conservation of its iconic modernist building, designed by Louis I. Kahn (1901–1974).
 The project will focus on exterior improvements, including the replacement of the museum’s roof and skylights, as well as significant upgrades to the gallery lighting system.
-The YCBA will reopen in 2024 with a reconceived installation of its collection.
+The YCBA will reopen in 2025 with a reconceived installation of its collection.

 Image credit: Long Gallery, fourth floor, Yale Center for British Art, photograph by Richard Caspole